-The Egyptian Tarot of Thelema trump for the 20th path of Virgo is Isis IX.
+The Egyptian Tarot trump for the twentieth path of Virgo is Isis IX.
 Mercury, the Stellar Light, is the ruler of the sign of Virgo and is exalted therein.

-The trump depicts the twin sisters Iset and Nebhet (Isis and Nephthys) giving life to the inert soul, suspended in the watery abyss called Aukert, neither truly alive nor truly dead.
-By dual manifestation the spiritual powers of the soul create the star or Khabs in the Khu.
+The trump depicts the twin sisters Isis and Nephthys giving life to the inert soul, suspended in the watery abyss called Aukert.
 The twin sisters are placed in the Garden of Eden, which was at one time manifested on the earth as the gardens surrounding the Temple of Neïth in the Delta region, the House of the Lady of Sàis.

 The twin sisters Isis and Nephthys are depicted in the centre of the Tarot picture.
 We know them from their Greek names but the Egyptians knew them as Iset and Nebhet.
 Their names literally mean ‘Throne’ and ‘Lady of the House’.
 The hieroglyphs for these form the crowns of the goddesses.
-They both wear a white fillet, tied at the back, and from the front the erect cobra serpent protrudes over their brows.
-The uraeus is the royal emblem and symbol of the Occult Force or Kundalini, the power of divinity and of life.
+They both wear a fillet, tied at the back, and from the front the erect cobra serpent protrudes over their brows.
+The uraeus is the royal emblem and symbol of the Kundalini or Serpent Power, the power of divinity and of life.

 Isis and Nephthys mirror each other here, so while Isis salutes with her right hand, Nephthys salutes with her left.
 In the other hand each bears the Ankh of Life.
-The Golden Dawn scheme is resumed in this image, where Isis forms a waxing lunar crescent on the right hand side of the Tree of Life and Nephthys forms a waning lunar crescent on the left hand side.
+Isis forms a waxing lunar crescent on the right hand side of the Tree of Life and Nephthys forms a waning lunar crescent on the left hand side.
 Together they are the forces of manifestation and life, symbolised as the dual serpents entwined about the Caduceus staff of Mercury or Tahuti, the word-bird and Logos.

 Isis and the Garden of Eden

 Between Isis and Nephthys is the hieroglyph for ‘Garden of the North’, the Delta region.
 The same was used in descriptions of the Temple of Neïth at Sàis (Egyptian Sait), which was originally surrounded by sumptuous gardens and waterways, and among these the royal bee hives.
 The honey of the bee is the food of immortality.
-The bee symbol is inseparable from that of the honeyed fields of Sekhet A’aret, the gardens of paradise or Eden known by the Greeks as the Fields of Eleusis.
+The bee symbol is inseparable from that of the honeyed fields of Sekhet A’aret, the gardens of paradise or Fields of Eleusis.

-Beneath the feet of the twin sisters is the region of the underworld called Aukert, where the soul is neither truly dead nor alive, suspended in a watery abyss.
+Beneath the feet of the twin sisters is Aukert, the region of the underworld where the soul is neither truly dead nor alive, suspended in a watery abyss.
 The gift of Isis and Nephthys blooms above in the form of a flower or star.
 It symbolises the awakening to new life.
 The star is composed of superimposed upright and averse pentagrams forming a flower of ten petals in all.
 The sum of the star plus the point in the centre makes eleven, the number of the perfect unity of the macrocosm and the microcosm, respectively six and five.

-The traditional title of this Tarot card is the Hermit, typifying the sage that wanders alone through desolate, abandoned places in search of the truth, or of God.
+The Hermit is the traditional title of this Tarot card, typifying the sage that wanders alone through desolate, abandoned places in search of the truth, or of God.
 The legends of Isis include her hiding in the Delta swamps to give birth to the divine child Horus.
 While she is out searching for food, Set assumes the form of a scorpion and stings Horus to death.
 Her sister Nephthys then cries out to heaven and stops the sun boat of Ra in its tracks.
 The momentary cessation of time enables Tahuti to whisper in the ear of Isis the spell (‘moment of time’) that will resurrect Horus to immortal life.
 The tale has multiple levels of meaning; the soul must be receptive to wisdom, a word must be heard.
 In the same story Isis commands seven scorpions to bow down their heads that she may pass.
-They are obedient to her command, because she is Isis—they belong to her.
-The moral is that the practitioner must be obedient to the path.
-The Setian Ass or human ego must be willingly sacrificed to the Great Work, otherwise initiation, resurrection to new life, is impossible.
-The account given by Herodotus ends with the exhortation, “And these words are true and a million times true”, as indeed they are.
+They are obedient to her command because she is Isis—they belong to her.
+The practitioner must be obedient to the path.
+The Setian Ass or human ego must be willingly sacrificed to the Great Work, otherwise initiation is impossible.
+The account given by Herodotus ends with the exhortation, “And these words are true and a million times true”.
 A true word must be heard ere it can be uttered.
 Thus the esoteric title of the Tarot trump for Virgo is Prophet of the Eternal: Magus of the Voice of Power, for there is close affinity between Isis and Tahuti (or Thoth).

-Egyptological descriptions of Isis focus on the Middle and Late Kingdom mysteries, especially after the Greeks and then the Romans included among them followers of the cult of Isis.
-By that time Isis was wedded with Osiris, the Lord of the Dead, and with her twin sister was seen as the type of the funerary mourner, whose vocalised ululuations led the soul of the dead along the processional route.
+Egyptological descriptions of Isis focus on the Middle and Late Kingdom mysteries, when many Greeks and then Romans became followers of the cult of Isis.
+By that time Isis was wedded with Osiris, the Lord of the Dead.
+With her twin sister, she was seen as the type of the funerary mourner, whose vocalised ululuations led the soul of the dead along the processional route.
 The tale of Isis giving birth to Horus noted above dates from the same time, for originally Horus was the child of Hathoor.
 The same sources give the 5th and 6th Dynasties as the time of the first known reference to Isis, or Iset as she is properly known.
-She is named in the Pyramid Texts, and we know that these in all probability originate from a time far more ancient even than the 5th Dynasty.
-Her name, ‘Throne’, gives arise to some amusing scholarly speculation.
-We do not need to go into that here, for the explanation is quite simply that Isis is the Foundation of the Universe, the ‘Throne in the Beginning’.
+She is named in the Pyramid Texts, and we know that these in all probability originate from a time far more ancient even than that of the 5th Dynasty.
+‘Throne’, her name, has provoked some amusing scholarly speculation.
+The explanation is simply that Isis is the Foundation of the Universe, the ‘Throne in the Beginning’.
 Our translation of Spell 78 from the Book of Coming Forth includes this.